Share on your favorite

 Truly, Exactly, Simply - Used to emphasize that something is true or exact.

-力 means "power, strength, force."
+力 means "power, effort, to exert."

-Momentum Or Energy - The power or energy to move forward.
+Momentum or Energy - The power or energy to move forward.
 Examples include power, influence, and authority.

-太 means "thick, fat, big."
+太 means "thick, great, very."

 Bold - Describes someone who is daring.

-力 means "power, strength, force."
+力 means "power, effort, to exert."

-Momentum Or Energy - The power or energy to move forward.
+Momentum or Energy - The power or energy to move forward.
 Examples include power, influence, and authority.

 Transcend - To go beyond the limits of something.